VictoriaChoy/victoriachoy.github.io/README.md

 ![picture book small](https://user-images.githubusercontent.com/109213222/179360543-d4baf3e4-2d18-42a6-89ad-44d7b2970e12.JPG)

-Puppetry Show for Marketing: this show was organized for the marketing department
+Puppetry Show for Marketing: this show was organized for the marketing department targeting the age group from toddlers to lower-primary students.
+Teachers were paired to put on one mini-show, keeping in mind effective interaction with the audience.
+A section was designed for children volunteers to take part in the show with English expressions learned on the spot.

 ![event](https://user-images.githubusercontent.com/109213222/179360977-eaf94d5c-e7e6-4ca7-a14e-fa4929339910.JPG)

-Life Club
+Weekly Life Club: teachers take turns to host the life club in different themes at the big kitchen with a projector, a screen and a host computer, so that students could take related classes and prepare snack food.

 ![image](https://user-images.githubusercontent.com/109213222/179455485-3be4634d-cc75-4dae-b130-a77a0ada0746.png)